xiaorensean/slate/source/index.html.md

 ```

 ### Description
-[Bitfinex funding trade](https://docs.bitfinex.com/reference#rest-public-trades) has a frequency of 1 minute and data time range is from 2019-12-20 18:28:09 till now.
+[Bitfinex funding trade](https://docs.bitfinex.com/reference#rest-public-trades) has a frequency of 1 hour and data time range is from 2019-12-20 18:28:09 till now.
 Collectors are continously runing in two hosts.

 ### Data Schema
 fieldName | fieldType | description